 - "Firefox is already running but is not responding" error message - How to fix it

 - If you see the message, Firefox cannot be installed.
 This version of Firefox requires a processor with SSE2 support. see Your hardware is no longer supported.

 For advanced users

-The Firefox download page provides a streamlined online installer that automatically installs a suitable Firefox version based on your operating system, with no options to change settings such as the installation folder location.
+The Firefox download page provides a streamlined online installer that automatically installs a suitable Firefox version for your operating system with no options to change settings such as the installation folder location.
 If you need a full, offline installer, if you want to choose the language and operating system or if you want to customize your Firefox installation, visit the Systems & Languages page instead.
-From that page, you can download either the Windows (32-bit) Firefox version or, for 64-bit operating systems with Windows 7 and above, the Windows 64-bit version of Firefox (see this blog post for details).
+From that page, find your language and then download either the Windows 32-bit Firefox version or, for 64-bit operating systems with Windows 7 and above, the Windows 64-bit version of Firefox.
 Options available in the full, offline installer are described in the article, Custom installation of Firefox on Windows.